How to Escape an Armbar in Brazilian Jiu-Jitsu

 When you get caught in the armbar finish position, there are several possible defensive grips you might use (either willingly, or because you don't have any other choice).
 These include, but are not limited to:

-- the RNC grip (both behind and on top of their leg),
+- The RNC grip (both behind and on top of their leg)

-- and hiding your hand inside your thigh.
+- Hiding your hand inside your thigh

 While all of these have a place, the main focus here is the lapel grip, so start by gripping your lapel with your trapped hand.
 If your right hand is caught in the armbar, this means that your left hand will now be freed up.

-Grab your partner's right pant leg inside of your partner's knee, and slide your left elbow under your partner's right leg (but but sure not to swim under with your hand, unless you enjoy being triangled!).
+Grab your partner's right pant leg inside of your partner's knee, and slide your left elbow under your partner's right leg (but be sure not to swim under with your hand, unless you enjoy being triangled!).
 Now you're set for the next steps.